muppet9010/Factorio-Railway-Tunnel/remotes.md

     - Factorio event id.

 **Custom event raised**
 - Description: Event raised every time a tunnel usage details change.
 Any instances of this event are raised at the end of the tunnel's usage processing each tick, so train states should be stable.
+See the flow chart mapping out the states and events in the root of the mod folder: Tunnel Usage Changed Events.svg.
 - Event Attributes:
     - Tunnel Usage Entry Object Attributes for this tunnel usage.
     - action: the action that occurred (STRING):